jnovembre/BSD-QBio/README.md

-# BSD-QBio8
+# BSD-QBio9

-Repository for the seventh edition of the University of Chicago's *BSD Quantitative Biology Bootcamp.*
+Repository for the ninth edition of the University of Chicago's *BSD Quantitative Biology Bootcamp.*

 ## Instructors